artyom-beilis/pytorch_dlprim/README.md

 ## In the nutshell

-- Setup virtual enviromnet
+- Setup pip virtual enviromnet with pytorch 1.13 or nighyly version for CPU
-- Install nightly version of pytorch using pip
 - Build dlprim\_backend
 - Load shared library in pytorch and start using it.

 ## Now in details

-1. The nightly version provides best support for out-of-tree backend.
-Setup virtual environment and setup nightly build of pytorch:: <https://pytorch.org/get-started/locally/>
+1. Setup pip virtual environment and install CPU version of pytorch - either 1.13 stable or nightly build of pytorch:: <https://pytorch.org/get-started/locally/>

-    Don't use stable version since it does not have all features needed for out-of-tree backend

     Install CPU variant since you don't need CUDA support for OpenCL backend to work.

 2. Make sure you have OpenCL headers and library.
 It should be `cl2.hpp` - not the old one `cl.hpp`

 3. It is strongly recommended to have SQLite3 library and headers avalible as well, it would improve startup times by caching OpenCL kernels on disk.

-4. Build the backend.

-    Clone the git repository recusrively:
+4. Clone The repository

         git clone --recurse-submodules https://github.com/artyom-beilis/pytorch_dlprim.git
         git checkout true_out_of_tree_support
         git submodule update --recursive

+4. Build the backend.

+## Building the on Linux

 Make sure you are in the virtual environment

 	mkdir build
 	cd build
 	cmake -DCMAKE_PREFIX_PATH=$VIRTUAL_ENV/lib/python3.8/site-packages/torch/share/cmake/Torch ..
 	make

 Note: if you use python version that is different from 3.8 just fix the path above

 Test it runs:

 	python mnist.py --device ocl:0

 Note from previous build procedure, now dlprimitives is submodule of the project.
 No need to build it separatly.

+## Building on Windows

+Note: Windows support is even more experimental than Linux support.
+It was tested using pytorch 1.13, MSVC 2022 using ninja build tool.

+You will nead OpenCL headers and `x86_64` import library.
+It is also strongly recommended to get sqlite3 library.
+You can download 64 bit def and dll files and headers from official web site.
+You can convert def file to import library by running `lib /def:sqlite3.def /out:sqlite3.lib /machine:x64`

+Put all the dependencies in a layout you can use with ease, something like:

+    c:\deps
+	c:\deps\include\
+	c:\deps\include\CL\cl2.hpp
+	c:\deps\include\sqlite3.h
+	...
+	c:\deps\lib\
+	c:\deps\lib\OpenCL.lib
+	c:\deps\lib\sqlite3.lib
+	c:\deps\lib\sqlite3.dll

+Make sure you put there 64 release versions only.

+Setup virtual pip enviromnet with pytorch.
+Lets assume you put it into `c:\venv\torch`

+Open "x64 Native Tools Command Prompt for VS 2022" and activate virtual envornment by running `c:\venv\torch\Scripts\activate`
+Change current directory to location of the `pytorch_dlprim` project

+And run:

+    mkdir build
+	cd build
+	cmake -DCMAKE_PREFIX_PATH=%VIRTUAL_ENV%\Lib\site-packages\torch\share\cmake\Torch -DCMAKE_BUILD_TYPE=RelWithDebInfo   -DCMAKE_C_COMPILER="cl.exe" -DCMAKE_CXX_COMPILER="cl.exe" -G Ninja -DCMAKE_INCLUDE_PATH=c:\deps\include\include -DCMAKE_LIBRARY_PATH=c:\deps\lib  ..
+	ninja

+Make sure that sqlite3 dll is in the path by calling

+    set PATH=%PATH%;c:\deps\lib

+Once build is complete go back to previous directory and run mnist example

+    cd ..
+	python mnist.py --device=ocl:0

 ## How to Use